-The website is currently using some scripts; however none of these are designed for tracking, and advertising.
+The website is currently using some scripts; however none of these are specifically designed for tracking and advertising.
 Web browser performance API data is sent to Cloudflare in the form of ‘Cloudflare Web Analytics’.
 You can safely block cloudflareinsights.com to prevent this and still retain functionality of the website.

 - __cf_bm: Used for managing bots, short lived (only lasts up to 30 minutes after inactivity on the website).
 Not used for tracking.